WDI-SEA/notes/intro/python-oop/python-class-inheritance.md

 * Add a `set_keyboard` method that accepts a keyboard
 * Write a `__str__` method that prints `This Android uses the <insert keyboard here> keyboard.`

+### Lab

+You are now ready for the [Bank Account Inheritance Lab](https://github.com/WDI-SEA/python-bank-account-inheritance)